-DAWID KRUIPER MUNICPALITY Ву
+DAWID KRUIPER MUNICPALITY By

-5 Stuart Road, Rondebosch, 7700 email: jonathan@acrm.co.za Executive summary 1.
-Introduction ACRM was, appointed by Enviroafrica to conduct an Archaeological Impact Assessment (AIA) for a proposed low-cost housing development on Erven 5414, 21907 and 26627 in Upington (Dawid Kruiper Municipality) in the Northern Cape Province.
+ACRM 5 Stuart Road, Rondebosch, 7700 email: jonathan@acrm.co.za MAY 2023 Executive summary 1.
+Introduction ACRM was appointed by Enviroafrica to conduct an Archaeological Impact Assessment (AIA) for a proposed low-cost housing development on Erven 5645, 23228 and 23229 in Upington (Dawid Kruiper Municipality) in the Northern Cape Province.
 The proposed development site is located within the Paballelo Township area, to the northwest of Upington CBD.
-The proposed development footprint is about 13ha in extent and will overlap Erf 21907 and partially overlap Erven 5414 & 266627, within the existing Upington urban edge.
-In this case, the entire development footprint area is fundamentally transformed because of informal settlement, and no natural veld remains within the proposed development footprint.
+The proposed development footprint is about 45ha in extent, bordering on the existing urban edge.
+About two-thirds of the proposed site is already completely transformed as, a result of informal settlement.
 Enviroafrica is the appointed independent Environmental Assessment Practitioner responsible for facilitating the Environmental Impact Assessment (EIA) process for Environmental Authorisation.
 The Applicant is the Dawid Kruiper Municipality 2.
 Approach to the study A field-based AIA has been conducted by heritage practitioner/archaeologist, Mr Jan Engelbrecht of Ubique Heritage Consultants, on behalf of ACRM.
 A desktop study has also been undertaken.

 A palaeo-sensitivity statement has been completed by consulting palaeontologist, John Pether.
-3. Aim The overall purpose of the study is to assess the sensitivity of archaeological resources that might be, impacted by the proposed housing development, to determine the potential impacts on such resources, and to avoid and/or minimise such impacts by means of management and/or mitigation measures.
+3. Aim The overall purpose of the study is to assess the sensitivity of archaeological resources that might be impacted by the proposed housing development, to determine the potential impacts on such resources, and to avoid and/or minimise such impacts by means of management and/or mitigation measures.
 4. Constraints and limitations There were no constraints or limitations associated with the study.

-5. Findings 5.1 Archaeology A field assessment was, conducted on 15 April 2023, by Ubique Heritage Consultants, in which the following observations were, made. • No Stone Age or historical archaeological heritage resources were recorded during the study. • The proposed site is already, entirely occupied by informal housing.
+Access to the project area was easy and archaeological visibility was very good.
+5. Findings 5.1 Archaeology A field assessment was conducted on 18 April 2023, by Ubique Heritage Consultants, in which the following observations were made. - No Stone Age or historical archaeological heritage resources were recorded. - Most of the site is already occupied by informal housing.